emmjoseph/splunk-heavy-forwarder-terraform-deployment/README.md

 ## SSH

 Your HFW can be administered via the admin UI, but it can also be administered via SSH.
-The security group on the HFW is configured to only allow traffic from the bastion host.
-By default the security group for the bastion host does not allow any incoming traffic.
-Therefore to connect to the HFW via SSH you will first have to update the security group for the bastion host to allow traffic from your IP address.
-Then you will be able to connect using the bastion host as a proxy.
-That SSH command to connect to the HFW through the bastion host will look something like this:
+The security group on the HFW is configured to only allow traffic from the splunk host.
+By default the security group for the splunk host does not allow any incoming traffic.
+Therefore to connect to the HFW via SSH you will first have to update the security group for the splunk host to allow traffic from your IP address.
+Then you will be able to connect using the splunk host as a proxy.
+That SSH command to connect to the HFW through the splunk host will look something like this:

 ```
-ssh -i [SSH_PRIVATE_KEY_FILE] ec2-user@[HFW_PRIVATE_IP] -o "proxycommand ssh -W %h:%p -i [SSH_PRIVATE_KEY_FILE] ec2-user@[BASTION_HOST_PUBLIC_IP]"
+ssh -i [SSH_PRIVATE_KEY_FILE] ec2-user@[HFW_PRIVATE_IP] -o "proxycommand ssh -W %h:%p -i [SSH_PRIVATE_KEY_FILE] ec2-user@[splunk_HOST_PUBLIC_IP]"
 ```

 You can lookup the ip addresses of your infrastructure using the AWS console or terraform will tell you if you execute: